GregoryBedoyan/GregoryBedoyan/README.md

 - 👋 Hi, I’m @Gregory
 - 👀 I’m interested in anything tech-related, and cyber security
-- 🌱 I’m currently learning The Odin Project
+- 🌱 I’m always learning something new!
 - 💞️ I’m looking to collaborate on anyting web development
-- 📫 How to reach me ...
+- 📫 Just reach out!...

 <!---
 GregoryBedoyan/GregoryBedoyan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.